blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 > Experience

 I agree with this statement.
 Discovery of truth has to be by experience and experience alone.
 But actually that is where I disagree with Christians - and it is also the principle followed by all Eastern religions - at least the ones I'm aware of.
-In fact, it is also stated in the Maha Bhaaratha (Great India), in Yaksha Prashna, in the KM Ganguli version:
+About arguments being ineffective, it is also stated in the Maha Bhaaratha (Great India), in Yaksha Prashna, in the KM Ganguli version:

 > **Verse:** tarkoʼpratiṣṭhaḥ śrutayo vibhinnā naiko ṛṣiryasya mataṃ pramāṇam‌ | dharmasya tattvaṃ nihitaṃ guhāyāṃ mahājano yena gataḥ sa panthāḥ ||
 >
 > **Translation:** "Argument leads to no certain conclusion, Shruthi-s (scriptures) are different from one another; and there is not even one Rishi (sage) whose opinion can be accepted by all the truth about religion and duty is hid in caves; therefore, that alone is the path along which the Mahajana-s (great people) have trod."

 For this the analogy is what I stated yesterday. [state the analogy]

+(If your mind is not tuned, you simply cannot know.)

 > Holy Spirit